sumitarora/redux-segment/README.md

 <u>Note: If you specify a category, you must also provide a name.</u>

 *properties \<Object\>* – A map of page properties.
-The following properties are available by default:
+The following properties are reserved and have standardized meaning:

 - `url`
 - `title`
 - `referrer`
 - `path`
+- `name`
+- `search`

 If not explicitly specified, the above properties are implied.
 You can also provide your own custom properties, if you want.